Shidacea/Shidacea-CPP/README.md

 First, you can compile Shidacea without any scripts to a launcher.
 If you want to execute a project of someone else, just download its script files and put them into the custom folder.

+The second option is to compile your script files together with the Shidacea engine.
+This allows for more optimized code at the expense of portability.

+## Load scripts at runtime

 Advantages:
 * Platform independent projects
 * Precompiled Shidacea engine can be used for common platforms